PandeySudeep/An-Experiment-with-two-Generative-Models---Naive-Bayes-and-Latent-Dirichlet-Allocation/README.md

 I have an INTUITION that first topic resembles 'basketball', second topic resembles 'soccer', third topic resembles  'cricket' and fourth topic is like 'Americal futbol'.
 ### DO YOU AGREE?

+I then inferred topics for test samples (same 10 samples per class used in Naive Bayes) and following is the result: